 The COPS Office will review on a case-by-case basis requests for late submission due to unforeseen technical issues or extraordinary events such as extreme weather emergencies or mass casualty events.

 Requests for an extension of the Grants.gov deadline must be received prior to the close of the solicitation in Grants.gov.
 Requests for an extension of the JustGrants deadline must be made prior to the close of the solicitation in JustGrants.
 No late submission requests will be considered once the solicitation closes.
 Extension of deadlines is rare and is not guaranteed.

-To be considered for an extension, applicants must immediately contact the COPS Office Response Center at 800-421-6770 to create a record of the issue and send a follow up email to AskCopsRC@usdoj.gov detailing the technical/extraordinary issues that impact application submission.
-The applicant's voicemail and email must include the following information: UEI number, Organization name, Point of contact name and information, Application ID, and the nature of the issue/disaster and how it affected the applicant's ability to submit an application on time.
-The email subject line should read "[Insert Program] Extraordinary Circumstances: UEI number, Agency Name, Application ID"; with your UEI number and organization name included in the subject line.
+To be considered for an extension, applicants must contact the COPS Office Response Center via email at AskCopsRC@usdoi.gov detailing the technical/extraordinary issues that impact application submission.
+This must be submitted prior to the deadline for which the applicant is requesting an extension.
+The applicant's email must include the following information: UEI number, Organization name, Point of contact name and information, Application ID, and the nature of the issue/disaster and how it affected the applicant's ability to submit an application on time.

+The email subject line should read "FY23 LEMHWA Extraordinary Circumstances: UEI number, Agency Name, Application ID"; with your UEI number and organization name included in the subject line.